-The consequences of this ongoing shortfall in resources is evident in several metrics directly related to the student experience.
-The UC student-faculty ratio, for example, leapt upward in the years following the Great Recession after having remained flat for many years.
+Since 1990-91, average inflationadjusted expenditures for educating UC students have declined.
+The Statefunded share has declined even more rapidly, with student-related charges playing a larger role.
+Figures are inflation-adjusted resources per general campus student, net of financial aid.
+The consequences of this ongoing shortfall in resources are evident in several metrics directly related to the student experience.
+The UC student-faculty ratio, for example, leapt upward in the years following the Great Recession after having remained nearly flat for many years.
 (See Display 5.)

-DISPLAY 5: General Campus Student-Faculty Ratio
+Display 5: General Campus Student-Faculty Ratio